s-kust/python-backtesting-template/README.md

 2. The OHLC data must include the necessary *derived columns* to create *features*.
 Previously, the `TickersData` class handled it, but now this responsibility has been shifted to the functions that generate features.
 If a function cannot find the required derived columns, it should call other functions to add them.
 For an example, refer to the `/features/f_v1_basic.py` file.
 3. The long and bulky function `get_df_with_features` has been split into several smaller functions.

+*15.06.2025.*

+1. Refactored the scripts for preliminary statistical analysis of trading signals.
+Now, two dedicated scripts `run_fwd_return_analysis_binary.py` and `run_fwd_return_analysis_groups.py` perform Boolean features analysis and groups analysis.
+2. Added the `filter_df_by_date` function that allows you to compare how your trading signals perform in recent periods versus earlier ones.